GideonBear/pre-commit-mirror-maker-2/README.md

 Scripts for creating mirror repositories that do not have .pre-commit-hooks.yaml

-This is a fork of [pre-commit-mirror-maker](https://github.com/pre-commit/pre-commit-mirror-maker) to add a few features.
+This is a fork of [pre-commit-mirror-maker](https://github.com/pre-commit/pre-commit-mirror-maker) to add a few features, including:

+* Adding support for `always_run: true` and `pass_filenames: false`

 ### Installation